JoshuaCHartman/BlueBadgeCasino/README.md

   - "PlayerAddress": "any value"
   - "PlayerState": Standard two letter abbreviation
   - “PlayerZipCode”: any value
-  - "PlayerDob": "Format of MMDDYYYY"
+  - "PlayerDob": Format of MM/DD/YYYY - **YOU MUST INCLUDE SLASHES**
 5. Hit send, and you should receive a **200OK** with a confirmation message.
+This newly created player carries the same Guid and token used by the currently logged in user.
 The final step is to add money to your Player’s in-house “bank” by charging a card through Stripe’s external API.

 **Adding Money to Your Player Account**
 1. Navigate to the Player  section, and click on the link for